DuPontKevlar/Copilot/README.md

 Start a task npm: watch to compile the code and watch for changes Open a new VSCode window (you should use the extension there)
 Note: When you make changes, you should refresh that window to apply changes.
 To refresh, open Command Palette (Command+Shift+P on MacOS, or Ctrl+Shift+P on Windows), then choose "Developer: Reload window"
+4. Notes
+There are more code sources that should be considered besides StackOverflow If you see an unsupported error message, ignore it
+Limits:

+The extension uses fetch-node to get page content, and I don't know if there is any fetching limit The extension uses querySelector to extract code and other info.
+There is a risk of either StackOverflow or Google changing its querySelector
+If those factors became problems, the extension could be using their official APIs instead.